The Father's Will for His Children

 The following are some of the many rewards that the Father has reserved for his elect children who diligently seek and perform his will in their lives:

-This list contains only a few of the enormous rewards that the Father has promised to his first-born children.
+The list on page 313 contains only a few of the enormous rewards that the Father has promised to his firstborn children.
 The magnitude of the rewards for those who do the Father's will in their lives and obtain salvation is so far beyond our imaginations and dreams that it defies human comprehension:

 "But as it is written, Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God has prepared for them that love him" (1.Cor.2:9 KJV).